Hear scintillating conversations with designers, artists & thinkers who share insights & ideas from their working lives.

 Robert van Middendorp graduated from ArtEZ Hogeschool voor de kunsten in Zwolle in Architecture who established his building & making practice, Atelier van Middendorp (AvM) in 2018.

 Chris Stewart is an architect with Collective Architecture.
 He’s currently running a programme with Zero Waste Scotland, in conjunction with The Royal Incorporation of Architects in Scotland (RIAS) & Resource Futures, mentoring SME construction industry companies on the introduction of the circular economy into their work.
 He is chair of RIAS Sustainability Working Group / former chair and current Director of the Scottish Ecological Design Association (SEDA) and sustainability convenor of the Glasgow institute of Architects (GIA).

-Catriona Brown graduated earlier his year with a First in Product Design Engineering from the Glasgow School of Art / University of Glasgow.
+Catriona Brown graduated last year with a First in Product Design Engineering from the Glasgow School of Art / University of Glasgow.
 Passionate about sustainable design, for her final year project she developed and designed Shroom, a biodegradable alternative to standard issue plastic tree shelters, made of a fungi called mycelium.

 Aymeric Renoud is a French designer who moved to Dundee in 2015 to study interior design at Duncan of Jordanstone School of Art & Design.
 In 2016 he founded draff Studio initially as a research project within the University of Dundee.
 Interested in eco-design and reusing waste material, Aymeric began to experiment with ‘draff’ the wet grains leftover from the distilling and brewing of whisky, gin and beer.